How does a CSS affect your performance on Google Shopping?

 On top of that, user clicks through a CSS Shopping ad cost retailers 20% less.
 This opportunity to appear twice on the carousel and reduce your CPCs helps drive your performance on Google Shopping.

-Bidnamic recently introduced our very own CSS offering.
-Now, existing and even brand new clients can benefit from a CSS with Bidnamic, managed using our machine learning, human thinking approach.
+Bidnamic has its own CSS offering.
+Existing and new clients selling into EU and UK markets can benefit from a CSS with Bidnamic, managed using our machine learning, human thinking approach.

 Our data analysts and customer success managers provide personalised structure calls to ensure your account(s) are set up correctly and running smoothly.